carobellum/DegenerationConnectivity/README.md

 ## Notebooks / Code to replicate different sections of the paper

+Dependencies for all code sections: see ```requirements.txt``` (run pip install -r requirements to install all required packages into your environment)

 ### Study demographics
 Study demographics, demographics for template generation and validation sample (Supplementary Table 1), and demographics for FIX training datasets